The Multi-Disciplinary Team (MDT) for adults

 Neuro-oncologists are oncologists who specialise in the non-surgical treatment of tumours of the brain and spinal cord.
 In the UK, most neurooncologists are also clinical oncologists.

-A doctor who specialises in the use of imaging , such as X-rays and scans, to diagnose tumours of the brain and spine.
+A doctor who specialises in the use of imaging , such as MRI or CT scans, to diagnose tumours of the brain and spine.
+A neuroradiologist is often only found at larger specialist centres.

 Radiographers are not doctors, but they are highly trained health professionals.
 There are two types of radiographer – diagnostic radiographer and therapeutic radiographer.

-The therapeutic radiographer is the person who actually administers the radiation treatment.
-Radiographers work with other professionals, including clinical oncologists and medical physicists, to help plan your treatment.
+Radiographers work with other professionals, including clinical oncologists and medical physicists, to help plan your radiotherapy treatment.
 Whilst you are receiving your radiotherapy you will see these radiographers daily.

 You are unlikely to meet the medical physicist, but they help to plan the doses of radiation you need for radiotherapy treatment.
 They also work out how the treatment should be staged to give normal cells time to recover before the next dose.